Noah's wine

+Miniature from the Holkham Bible, c.
+1327-35, depicting Noah and his sons gathering and pressing grapes.
+The patterned background represents a vineyard.
+Surrounding text in Anglo-Norman.
+London, BL Add MS 47862, fol.
+9r.

 Noah's wine is a colloquial allusion meaning alcoholic beverages.
 The advent of this type of beverage and the discovery of fermentation are traditionally attributed, by explication from biblical sources, to Noah.
 The phrase has been used in both fictional and nonfictional literature.

 Definition and origin

 In the Bible, the few chapters that come between the creation of Adam and the birth of Noah contain no mention of alcoholic drinks.
 After the account of the great flood, the biblical Noah is said to have cultivated a vineyard, made wine, and become intoxicated.
 Thus, the discovery of fermentation is traditionally attributed to Noah because this is the first time alcohol appears in the Bible.
 Noah's wine has been described as a "pleasant relief for man from the toilsome work of the crop".